6 Best RJ45 Crimpers for Reliable Connections

 While users have had many positive things to say about the TC-CT68, one of their biggest comments has been on the low cost.
 The quality approaches that of many more expensive tools, and owners have noted that it works perfectly for making RJ45 terminations.

 Many professional users state that this tool holds up for both home and industrial use with no loss of quality.
+The compact design measures approximately 11 inches in length, making it easy to handle and store.

 Another common complaint is that it can be easy to nick Cat5/6 cables when stripping if you are not careful.
 Finally, cuts are not always cleanly made, and users often ignore this feature entirely.